bleepr/bleepr.github.io/nantas.markdown

 # Bleepr Design

-With the fantastic help of Sandy Enoch, a PhD student at the School of Informatics, for the first time SLIP had one of the teams using 3D printing technology to create the casing of the Bleepr and the relay.
+With the fantastic help of Sandy Enoch (@redroboticsco on Twitter), a PhD student at the School of Informatics, for the first time SLIP had one of the teams using 3D printing technology to create the casing of the Bleepr and the relay.
 The design was done entirely using a student version of the popular CAD software SolidWorks and focused on creating a good looking tool that consumers would have enjoyed using without being a distraction during their meals.
 Moreover a lot of effort was spent coming up with a way to hide all the screws so that the boxes would look as professional as possible.
 The results was a pleasant looking and praised by the members of group and the participants of the survey.

 ## Relay box